 I saw this bloke was selling among other things puppies.
 I, knowing that mum and dad would be pissed, but I still bought one.
 I said to the bloke is it a boy or a girl .“Cause I want a boy.

 He said” there you go mate” holding the black puppy on it’s back, showing me the belly of the puppy.

 When I got home mum and dad were pretty pissed at me.
 But they said you had better build a kennel for the puppy. which I was going to name Rocky. but on further inspection of the puppy, I had to name the puppy Roxie.

-One day I was at the dog’s address, thank god there was no poodle about.
-So I was watching my back in case he got me from behind.
+One day I was at the dog’s address, thank god there was no poodle around.
+But I was watching my back in case the bastard got me from behind.
 As I was putting the newspaper through the mailbox slot, it was grabbed by the fucking poodle who was waiting on the other side of the door.
 The bastard was waiting for me!
 It scared the shit out of me.
-So I thought, ” I’ll teach that bastard a lesson ”
+So I thought, ” I’ll teach that fucker a lesson ”

 I was loving it the poodle was getting madder and madder.
 The paper was slowly getting trashed when I heard the dog’s owner yelling at it.
 Then I could hear him beating on the dog and the dog yelping.
 I ran out of the mansion laughing like a drain.

 I couldn’t wait to tell Denis what had happened.
 Denis was as scared as I was off the fucking dog.
 We laugh about that bastard dog walking all the way back home that morning.